AndresRodriguez01/rock_paper_scissors_game/CONTRIBUTING.md

 ## Code Contributions

-If you wish to contribute code to the Rock-Paper-Scissors Game project, please follow these steps:
+If you wish to contribute code to the Rock Paper Scissors Game project, please follow these steps:

 1. Fork the repository to your GitHub account.